 Robert Turbin (21:47):

 There’s only so much money that can go around, you know?
 And so, you know, when you, when you look at it from that standpoint, you learn not to take anything, personal, and you don’t take anything for granted either.
 So you know what, man, it’s all good.
-When I, when I was reassigned to Seattle, I’ve never really told this story.
-In 2019, I called John Snyder, who the GM myself, and talk to him in years since I left really, you know, but when I left Seattle, I left frustrated, frustrated, young player going into, and in his fourth year of the sitcom, I was sick of being in Seattle.
+Then, when I was reassigned to Seattle, I never really told this story.
+In 2019, I called John Snyder, who was the GM myself and talk to him in years since I left really, you know, but when I left Seattle, I left a frustrated, frustrated, the young player going into, and in his fourth year of the sitcom, I was sick of being in Seattle.
 I was just, there was just a lot of antics that would happen in the locker room.
 I wanted to be a starter.
 I was just tired of playing this role and happened to deal with the extra that came with that role.

 Robert Turbin (22:43):